rune-m/DAT250-Exercises/dat250-expass3.md

 <img width="849" alt="Skjermbilde 2022-09-12 kl  15 41 51" src="https://user-images.githubusercontent.com/54098894/189681887-44af2e17-be6c-4ae6-8e7f-dfa1c13bc963.png">

 ### Experiment 2 screenshots

+The first map-reduce shows how much each person has spent on orders.
+This is useful information to know, both from and customer and a seller aspect.

+This map-reduce gives back an array with objects with customer id/name and total value of all their orders.

 <img width="485" alt="Skjermbilde 2022-09-12 kl  16 28 50" src="https://user-images.githubusercontent.com/54098894/189682806-da03993c-8d7d-4421-9c9b-75c3498e7753.png">

+The next map-reduce gives us information about how many orders containing each of the items, as well as total quantity for the orders.
+Count tells us in how many orders the item occurs in.
+One order can have more than one of an unique item, e.g. 3 apples in one order.
+Therefore qty (quantity) shows the total amount of ordered items.
+Avg (average) is (count / qty) and is the average number of items sold per order instance of the item.

 <img width="564" alt="Skjermbilde 2022-09-12 kl  16 32 37" src="https://user-images.githubusercontent.com/54098894/189682821-584cda2a-d663-46c2-a501-425e036fa2d7.png">